-Everyone seems largely chill about machines in restaurants by now.
+Everyone seems chill about machines in restaurants.
 Soft serve ice cream and cappuccino wouldn’t be the same without machines.
 Mixing, grinding, and blending by hand would take all week.
-Over time, once-huge technical leaps have become part of the background hum of the kitchen.
+Over time, these once-huge technical leaps have become part of the background hum of the kitchen.

-Will the robots save you money?
-Will they increase your sales margins?
-Your mileage may vary.
-But we can point you to how some restaurants and hospitality chains are deploying robots.
-Look for these restaurant tech solutions in a kitchen — or at a bar, or on a porch — near you.
+We’re still in the early stages of the robot revolution, so don’t worry if you’re taking the wait-and-see approach.
+But some restaurants and hospitality chains are taking the plunge, and are worth watching.
+Look for these restaurant tech solutions in a kitchen — or at a bar, or on a ship — near you.

 The robotic bar Makr Shakr has set sail in eight Royal Caribbean cruise ships, ready to serve you a mai tai with its hooplike chrome hands.
-These two iPod-white robotic arms pulling down liquor bottles and shaking ‘em up James Bond style is entertaining to watch, sure, but it also handles the crowds.
+Seeing its two sleek robotic arms pull down liquor bottles and shake ‘em up James Bond style is entertainment, sure, but the robot also handles the crowds.
 Once the “Bionic Bar” cards you — or scans your ID, whatever — you queue your drink in a list that displays your cocktail, your place in line, and the ingredients being slung.
-But don’t be squeamish.
+Don’t be squeamish!
 If you have a weakness for strawberry daiquiris, live your truth.
 Makr Shakr won’t judge.
 See it in action here.

-When a California mom and pop restaurant was short-staffed, it enlisted the help of Richtech Robotics’ “Matradee.”
+When this California mom and pop restaurant was short-staffed, it enlisted the help of Richtech Robotics’ Matradee.
 Picture a droid-esque bot that looks a little like a stepladder on a Roomba, delivering food from the line to customers in their seats.
 “I don’t have enough employees to be running around food and serving tables,” the owner told reporters.
 “The robot is running food for me and I load up the robot with dirty dishes, and it takes it right back to the dishwasher.”
-That’s the entire reason the Matradee robot was created — not to replace staff per se, but to at least take some tasks off the plates (had to!) of understaffed restaurant operators.
+Like other robots on this list, Matradee doesn’t necessarily replace staff, but does at least take on the menial tasks from existing operators and employees.

-With vending machines and robot baristas, automated coffee crafters have been quietly sliding onto the bean scene.
-Take for instance TrueBird, which has partnered with local coffee purveyors in NYC to serve high-quality coffees from a single, 20-square-foot kiosk.
-Dubbed a “fully automated micro-cafe,” the kiosk cranks out drip coffees, espressos, and lattes using a technology to grind the beans, steam the milk, and pour the drink before a trio of circular magnets move the brew across a conveyor belt.
+With vending machines and robot baristas, automated coffee crafters have been sliding quietly onto the bean scene.
+Take TrueBird, which has partnered with New York City coffee purveyors to serve high-quality coffees from a single, 20-square-foot kiosk.
+Dubbed a “fully automated micro-cafe,” the kiosk cranks out drip coffees, espressos, and lattes using machines to grind the beans, steam the milk, and pour the drink before a trio of circular magnets move the brew across a conveyor belt.
 It’s a far cry from hospital vending machine coffee, and given its compact design, it can set up shop in essentially any sized restaurant.
 See it in action here.

-In late 2008, you could’ve bought a share of Domino’s stock for under $4.
-In the summer of 2021, that same share topped $500.
+In late 2008, you could’ve bought a share of Domino’s stock for $4.
+In 2021, that same share topped $500.
 What happened?
 The home of the Noid leaned aggressively into tech.
 The chain pioneered the digital “tracker” system for its online deliveries, installed artificial intelligence to take phone orders, and launched Domino’s Anywhere, allowing customers to place orders via Amazon Alexa and Google Home.
-With a test program afoot in Houston, it’s also the first American quick-service restaurant company to launch autonomous pizza delivery, via robotics company Nuro.
-Once you place your order on the app, Domino’s sends you an access code to enter on the golf-cart-sized pizza van when it drives up.
-Open sesame!
-The hatch lifts, and your hot pizza awaits.
+With a test program afoot in Houston, it became the first American quick-service restaurant company to launch autonomous pizza delivery, via robotics company Nuro.
+Once you place your order on the app, Domino’s sends you an access code to enter on a golf-cart-sized pizza van when it drives up.
+Open sesame: The hatch lifts, and your hot pizza awaits.
 See it in action here.

 Chickens are flying even higher now that El Pollo Loco has taken to the sky.
 The fast-casual chain has recently teamed up with Goairloco.com to launch drone food delivery in California.
 If you’re on the restaurant’s app, you can use it to receive curbside pickup.
 And the chicken chain has robots taking all its phone orders.

 Turns out robots are oddly great at making drinks, and a character called DrinkBot is among the best.
 You use a touch screen to tell it which of its pre-set drinks to whip up (boozy or nah) and come back 20 seconds later, boom, it’s ready to go.
 The Botrista robot may not have the “Cocktail”-meets-”I, Robot” panache of its cousin on the cruise ship bars.
-But its refrigerator-with-nozzles low profile means it seems less like a novelty and more like one more appliance getting the job done.
+But its refrigerator-with-nozzles low profile means it seems less like a novelty and more like a regular appliance getting a job done.
 See it in action here.